neto1895/M12C_Employee_Tracker_CMS-ECR/README.md

 ## Description

+This application let the user navigate through the database, sort by employees, roles or departments.
+This application also let the user add new employees, roles, and departments.
+This application also let the user delete employees, roles, and departments.
 Content Management System.
 Command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Table of Contents